6/16

 Next Chapter

-Movement, NEAT, and Training for Real People
+Movement, , and Training for Real People

 Why walking works, how strength keeps you lean, and how to train without gym anxiety.